hassaanbinaslam/myblog_fastai_archived/_posts/2022-06-08-sagemaker-training-overview.md

 <li><strong>AWS SDK for Python (Boto3)</strong>.
 It provides low-level access to SageMaker APIs.</li>
 <li><strong>SageMaker Python SDK</strong>.
 It provides a high-level API interface, and you can do more with fewer lines of code.
 Internally it is calling Boto3 APIs.</li>
 </ol>
 <p>We will be using <strong>SageMaker Python SDK</strong> for this post, and you will see that it has an interface similar to <code>scikit-learn</code>, and is a more natural choice for Data Scientists.
-SageMaker Python SDK documentation is super helpful, and it has many examples provided to understand the working of its interface.
-Make sure that you check it out as well <code>https://sagemaker.readthedocs.io/en/stable/</code>.
+SageMaker Python SDK documentation is super helpful, and it provides many examples to understand the working of its interface.
+Make sure that you check it out as well <a href="https://sagemaker.readthedocs.io/en/stable/">sagemaker.readthedocs.io</a>.
 If you don't have much time then I would suggest at least read the following sections from the documentation as we will be using them in the coming sections.</p>
 <ul>
 <li><a href="https://sagemaker.readthedocs.io/en/stable/api/utility/session.html#sagemaker.session.Session">Initialize a SageMaker Session</a></li>
 <li><a href="https://sagemaker.readthedocs.io/en/stable/api/utility/session.html#sagemaker.session.Session.upload_data">Upload local file or directory to S3</a></li>